Rabalder9/sbar/README.md

 Inspired by dwmblocks.
 Written in posix.

+The font I use is Mononoki Nerd Font.

 ## Features
 * Modules update with variable timing.
 * Signalling to update modules when needed.